mikecamara/adversarial-machine-learning-attacks/todo/README.md

 * Find out what the local rules are for citation style?
 * (3/11) Intermediate presentation, report draft and technical demo in Seminar
 * Write Report Distributed System Seminar
+* Go to the University of Tartu to replace car batteries

 <hr>